BriceChivu/Products_damage_claims/README.md

 df = df.merge(df_sku_master[['SKU family','DESCRIPTION']].\
               drop_duplicates(subset = ['SKU family'], keep = 'first'), on = 'SKU family', how = 'left')
 ```
 Now that we have cleaned the data, let's see what graphs we can plot.
-If you have Tableau installed on your device, I suggest you download my Tableau file in my repository, you would be able to play around with the dashboard.
+If you have Tableau installed on your device, I suggest you download the Tableau file in my repository, you would be able to play around with the dashboard.

+Otherwise, we can take a look at the summary dashboard below.
 <img src="https://github.com/BriceChivu/Products_damaged_claims/blob/main/Tableau%20damage%20claims.png" alt="alt text" width="1226" height="652">